onap/oom-offline-installer/docs/InstallGuide.rst

 As of now, the offline installer supports only **RHEL 7.x** and **CentOS 7.6** distributions, with at least *@core* and *@base* package groups installed including *Mandatory* and *Default* package sets.
 So, your VMs should be preinstalled with this operating system - the hypervisor and platform can be of your choosing.

 We will expect from now on that you installed four VMs and they are connected to the shared network.
-All VMs must be reachable from our *install-server* (below), which can be the hypervisor, *infra-node* or completely different machine.
+All VMs must be reachable from *install-server* (below), which can be the hypervisor, *infra-node* or completely different host.
 But in either of these cases the *install-server* must be able to connect over ssh to all of these nodes.

 Install-server
 ~~~~~~~~~~~~~~